A Reanalysis of the FDA's Benefit--Risk Assessment of Moderna's mRNA-1273 COVID Vaccine Based on a Model Incorporating Benefits Derived from Prior COVID Infection: Discussion

-Our principal aim has been to illustrate how prior-infection protection, as well as comorbidity status, can be integrated into benefit-risk modeling of a two-dose vaccination series.
-In applying our model to extend and improve the FDA's mRNA-1273 assessment \cite{Yogurtcu} relative to its hospitalizations endpoint, we have assumed that young males are hospitalized for COVID at a lower rate than young females, as did the FDA in \cite{Funk} and \cite{Yogurtcu}.
-Data from \cite{Funk} and \cite{Kaim} suggests this rate difference is substantial; however, the rates of \cite{Funk} and \cite{Kaim} include incidental hospitalizations and incidental rates for males may differ from those for females.
-We have assumed, as did the FDA, that protection provided by vaccination and prior infection against hospitalization and infection is essentially equivalent for males and females, and this may not be the case.
+In applying our model to extend and improve the FDA's mRNA-1273 assessment~\cite{Yogurtcu} relative to its hospitalizations endpoint, we have assumed that young males are hospitalized for COVID at a lower rate than young females, as did the FDA in \cite{Funk,Yogurtcu}.
+Data \mbox{from \cite{Funk,Kaim}} suggests this rate difference is substantial; however, the rates of \cite{Funk,Kaim} include incidental hospitalizations, and incidental rates for males may differ from those for females.
+We have assumed, as did the FDA, that vaccination and prior infection offer essentially equivalent protection for males and females.
 Also, we have based our assessment of the difference in hospitalization rates between young males and females on data in Table 2 of \cite{Funk} representing mostly pre-Delta cases.
 Relative to Omicron, sex-based differences in hospitalization rates might have changed.
 However, the rate differences provided by Table 1 of \cite{Kaim}, based on two years of data including that of the initial Omicron wave, are consistent with those of Table 2 of \cite{Funk}.

-COVID-hospitalizations data from Public Health Ontario (see Supplement 2) and from the State of Connecticut [Supplement 1, Appendix 1] suggests that that our Omicron IHR value $0.0014$ for 18--25-year-old males is a reasonable estimate for the Omicron IHR for {\em all} 18--25 year-olds (general population mix of males and females).
+COVID-hospitalization data from Ontario [Supplement S2] and from Connecticut [Supplement S1, Appendix S1] suggests that our Omicron IHR value $0.0014$ for 18--25-year-old males is a reasonable estimate for the Omicron IHR for {\em all} 18--25-year-olds (general population mix of males and females).
 Thus, even if we assume males and females in this age range are hospitalized for COVID at roughly equivalent rates, our IHR value of 0.14\% for 18--25-year-old males appears to be a good estimate.